dcantoni-git/n2g-assignment/README.md

 # n2g-assignment (Dimitris Antoniadis)
-Assignment for backend engineer position at net2grid.
+Assignment for the backend engineer position.

 # App Description
 I built a REST API using Python Django and the Django REST Framework.
 I used Docker to containerize the application.
 I also used GitHub Actions and Workflows for automatic testing and linting.
 The unit tests were made with a mysql local database, because i didn't have permissions to create a test database on the net2grid host.
 When the developmnet was finished, I used the remote net2grid database that I wes given and did manual tests.